drfailov/DRM_Watch_v2/README.md

 Main menu to access all the features.
 Upper bar contains current temperature (read from RTC), battery status and icons.
 Bottom bar contains description of selected item.
 Text available in russian and english.
-See `Software` block for more.
+See "Software" block for more.
 If inactive for 120 sec, will automatically go to watchface.
 Buttons are indicated on the side of the screen.
 - Press <b>up</b> button to confirm selected item.